Before :

 unloaded picture, try CTRL + F5

-What you need is popote and 2 pieces of clean cotton cloth.
+What you need is a small bottle with popote and 2 pieces of clean cotton cloth.

-Popote is a very strong natural cleaning product, especially made for shellack polished bodies.
+Popote is an amazing strong natural cleaning product, especially made for shellac finish polished bodies.

-It removes all dirt and grease, and makes the polish shining as new again.
+It removes all dirt and grease, and restores the finish to its original state and makes it shining as new again.

 unloaded picture, try CTRL + F5

-Shake the popote very well and apply some on a piece of cotton cloth.
+Shake the popote very well !!! and apply 2-3 drops on a small piece of cotton cloth.

 unloaded picture, try CTRL + F5